What is RADIUS Server and how does it relate to AKCP?

 Using RADIUS requires a separate license on SP+ devices.

 Note: To be able to fully manage the unit when RADIUS is enabled, create an account named Admin in the RADIUS user database.
-This is necessary because in current implementation, SP+ units cannot handle RADIUS user groups and will authenticate users as a read-only “User” account only.
+This is necessary because, in the current implementation, SP+ units cannot handle RADIUS user groups and will authenticate users as a read-only “User” account only.

 RADIUS is supported on securityProbe.
-Both IPv4 and IPv6 network addressing are supported.
+Both IPv4 and IPv6 network addressing is supported.